 A simple theory that explains everything

 Of course I’m not claiming to have found something, I just took it step by step and slowly the ideas came.
 Inspiration has never been a problem for me.
-But after twenty years, I feel like starting the discussion.
-I can’t sit on this egg forever.
-So I would like to challenge you by releasing it step by step, and inviting you to reason your way.
+But after twenty years, … I can’t sit on this egg forever.
 I’m very curious what sort of discussion this will generate (if any).

-I’m not a scientist whatsoever, but I’m interested in many things but the miracle of life is the ultimate.
-I’m a critic too…
+I’m not a scientist whatsoever, but I’m interested in many things.
+The miracle of life is the ultimate topic.

 I’m very much inspired by Nassim Haramein, a self-made scientist who dares to think out of the box.
 Just like bright thinkers before him he is for a big part rejected by science, but I can easily imagine how in the near future he will be seen as the next Einstein.
 I started following him in the spring of 2011 and I was very surprised how his story parallels mine when it comes to his childhood relationship with x°=1.
 It’s a sort of ultimate dream to present him these ideas that came to me and discuss them.